frelon/suse-elemental/docs/linux-only-image.md

 ## Upgrading the OS of a Booted Image

-Suppose the image that we created as part of the previous sections has been running for a while and now we want to upgrade its operating system to include the latest available package versions.
+Suppose the image that you created as part of the previous sections has been running for a while and now you want to upgrade its operating system to include the latest available package versions.

-We can do this through the `elemental3-toolkit` command line tool, by executing the following command:
+You can do this through the `elemental3-toolkit` command line tool, by executing the following command:

 ```shell
 elemental3-toolkit upgrade --os-image registry.opensuse.org/devel/unifiedcore/tumbleweed/containers/uc-base-os-kernel-default:latest